Petermwansa/habit-tracker-/README.md

 10. Finish handling the authentication an dredirect to the homepage when then auth is successful
 11. Add the the two screens of: add-habit and streaks in the tabs folder
 12. Add the add-habit page and add the functionality of creating a habit and insert it into the db
+13. "Add the fetching of the habits from the db and also inculde the code in the index.tsx for fetching the data.
+Also add the type interfaces folder and file"